Servir-Mekong/Jupyter-gee/README.md

 # Jupyter-gee
-1: Download and install ANACONDA https://www.anaconda.com/download/#windows
+1: Download and install ANACONDA (64 bit for ML instalaion as well) https://www.anaconda.com/download/#windows
 *For windows users do not add to path